Knowledgeable Child Custody Attorney in Rochester Hills

 - That the child shall reside alternately for specific periods with each of the parents.

 - That the parents shall share decision-making authority as to the important decisions affecting the welfare of the child.

 - Child custody orders are modifiable.
-The court will consider the time the child has lived in a stable custodial environment and what is in the best interest of the child.
-It should be remembered that the child’s preference, though an important factor, is just one factor to be considered in the 11 specific child custody factors cited above.
+The court will consider the time the child has lived in a stable custodial environment.
+It will also consider what is in the best interest of the child.
+Keep in mind that the child’s preference, though an important factor, is just one factor to be considered in the 11 specific child custody factors cited above.

 Joint physical and legal custody is customarily what is best for the children.
 Ideally, children would have access to both parents and both parents would take an active role in their lives.
 This, however, presupposes that both parents can work together toward the best interests of the children.
 When they can’t, it could have a very negative impact on the children.